AmeerQatmosh/Bash-Script/README.md

-# Bash-Script
+# Bash-Script - Cloud Computing
-Homework assignment 2 solution for Cloud Computing course, Contains Implementation of Two Scripts, LinuxStatus script and cronJob script.
+**Bash script** is a type of script that is written in the Bash programming language, which is a Unix shell and command language,It is commonly used in Linux and Unix-based operating systems as a means of automating repetitive tasks and simplifying complex operations.

 ## **First Script - LinuxStatus:**